Lightning-Universe/lightning-flash/docs/source/reference/translation.rst

 Inference
 *********

-The :class:`~flash.text.TranslationTask` is already pre-trained on [WMT16 English/Romanian](https://www.statmt.org/wmt16/translation-task.html), a dataset of English to Romanian samples, based on the Europarl corpora.
+The :class:`~flash.text.TranslationTask` is already pre-trained on `WMT16 English/Romanian <https://www.statmt.org/wmt16/translation-task.html>`_, a dataset of English to Romanian samples, based on the `Europarl corpora <http://www.statmt.org/europarl/>`_.

 Use the :class:`~flash.text.TranslationTask` pretrained model for inference on any string sequence using :func:`~flash.text.TranslationTask.predict`: